Portrait of the Academy

 In the elections held in the following years until the end of the war, supporters of the regime, critics of the regime, and those with little ideological exposure were elected.
 The statutes of 1939, which also introduced the Führer principle and made additional elections dependent on confirmation by the ministry, expanded the catchment area for full members beyond Heidelberg to southwestern Germany and now also included the universities and colleges of Freiburg, Karlsruhe, Darmstadt, and Frankfurt; after the conquest of Alsace, Strasbourg was added.
 Heads of research institutes and industrialists could also be elected.

-The financial situation of the Heidelberg Academy remained precarious, so that only two new major projects could be started in the Philosophy and History Class: the edition of the works of Nikolaus von Kues (Cusanus) (duration 1925-2015) and "Die Deutschen Inschriften" (German Inscriptions) covering the period from around 500 to 1650 (duration since 1935 with preliminary considerations since 1930) – a project supported by almost all German academies and the Austrian Academy of Sciences.
+The financial situation of the Heidelberg Academy remained precarious, so that only two new major projects could be launched in the Department of Philosophy and History: the edition of the works of Nicholas of Cusa (Cusanus) (1925–2015) and “Die Deutschen Inschriften” covering the period from approximately 500 to 1650 (ongoing since 1935, with preliminary work beginning in 1930)—a project Academy of Sciences and Humanities by nearly all German academies as well as the Austrian Academy of Sciences and Humanities .

 The Heidelberg Academy after 1945